camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 handling secrets in input data.

 The SDK allows replacing secrets in input data as late as possible to avoid passing them around in the environments that handle connector invocation.
-Therefore, we do not pass secrets into the connector function in clear text but only as placeholders that you can replace from within the connector function.
+We do not pass secrets into the connector function in clear text but only as placeholders that you can replace from within the connector function.
 To initiate the secret replacement from the connector function, use the `ConnectorContext` object's `replaceSecrets` method as shown in the